Electronic Transfer Rules

-You may authorize a third party to initiate electronic funds transfers between your account and the third party's account.
+Electronic Fund Transfers Initiated By Third Parties.
+You may authorize a third party to initiate electronic fund transfers between your account and the third party’s account.
 These transfers to make or receive payment may be one-time occurrences or may recur as directed by you.
-These transfers may use the Automated Clearinghouse (ACH) or other payments network.
+These transfers may use the Automated Clearing House (ACH) or other payments network.
 Your authorization to the third party to make these transfers can occur in a number of ways.
-For example,, your authorization to convert a check to an electronic fund transfer or to electronically pay a returned check charge can occur when a merchant provides you with notice and you go forward with the transaction (typically, at the point of purchase, a merchant will post a sign and print the notice on a receipt).
+For example, your authorization to convert a check to an electronic fund transfer or to electronically pay a returned check charge can occur when a merchant provides you with notice and you go forward with the transaction (typically, at the point of purchase, a merchant will post a sign and print the notice on a receipt).
 In all cases, these third party transfers will require you to provide the third party with your account number and bank information.
 This information can be found on your check as well as on a deposit or withdrawal slip.
-Thus, you should only provide your bank and account information (whether over the phone, the Internet, or via some other method) to trusted third parties whom you have authorized to initiate these electronic funds transfers.
+Thus, you should only provide your bank and account information (whether over the phone, the Internet, or via some other method) to trusted third parties whom you have authorized to initiate these electronic fund transfers.
 Examples of these transfers include, but are not limited to:

 Some of these services may not be available at all terminals.

 Types of Debit Card/HSA DEBIT CARD Point-of-Sale Transactions – You may access your checking account(s) to purchase goods (in person, online, or by phone), pay for services (in person, online, or by phone).